Siewert308SW/MyDomoticz-Scripts/README.md

 switches.lua  : All my devices which i use in event scripts, it doesn't contain a device which i don't use.<br />
 triggers.lua  : Table script with devices which may/can trigger a event, any device not listed can't trigger the event system.<br />
 <br />
-In my event scripts you won't find any device my their real name.<br />
+In my event scripts you won't find any device by their real name.<br />
 All devices i use in my scripts are named in switches.lua library.<br />
 Which saves me a lot of trouble when a device name has to be changed and there for not have to check every lua event.<br />
 But just one name change in a switches.lua will affect all scripts.<br />
-For a outsider of my system it can be hard to read my scripts.<br />
+For a outsider of my Lua system it can be hard to read my scripts.<br />
 But when you know the calling method and file load sequence it will be come clear.<br />
 <br />
-This way it will save a lot of commandArray = {} & return commandArray and there for CPU and memory Usage.<br />
+Anyway, This way it will save a lot of commandArray = {} & return commandArray and there for CPU and memory Usage.<br />
 Back in my Pi2 days i had a CPU Usage of 80/90% but after converting to this method it decreased to 10%<br />
 As for RAM resources, it decreased more then 80%.<br />
 Although i am currently running Domoticz on a RPi3 i never stopped using this method.<br />